-DEQ is proposing the EQC adopt revisions to the Oregon Clean Vehicle Rebate Program under Division 270 of Chapter 340 of the Oregon Administrative Rules.
+DEQ is proposing that the EQC adopt revisions to the Oregon Clean Vehicle Rebate Program under Division 270 of Chapter 340 of the OAR.
 The OCVRP contains two elements.
-One element provides rebates for the purchase or lease of eligible new zero-emission vehicles (referred to as Standard rebates) if all program requirements are met.
-The second element, referred to as the Charge Ahead rebate, provides rebates for the purchase or lease of qualifying new or used zero-emission vehicles if the purchaser or lessee is from a qualifying household (that is, a household with income that does not exceed 400 percent of federal poverty guidelines) and meets all program requirements (referred to as Charge Ahead rebates).
+One element provides rebates for the purchase or lease of eligible new zero-emission vehicles (referred to as Standard rebates).
+The second element, referred to as the Charge Ahead rebate, provides rebates for the purchase or lease of qualifying new or used zero-emission vehicles if the purchaser or lessee is from a qualifying household (that is, a household with income that does not exceed 400 percent of federal poverty guidelines).